clvv/fasd/README.md

 source f.sh
 ```

-Of course, you should put it into your shell rc file once you've decided to use
+Of course, you should put the above line into your shell rc file once you've
-it.
+decided to use it.

 After you first installed `f`, open some files (with any program) and `cd`
 around in your shell.
 Then try some examples below.